chaoss/augur/docs/dev-guide/dev-guide-overview.md

 ### Augur Data Ingestion
 We use the GHTorrent database, or its MSR14 little brother to help you get up and running quickly.
 You may find this dataset insufficient for a particular metric you want to build.
 API's available from a number of places can be accessed from Augur.

 Inside your Augur system root directory there is another directory named Augur.
-This is where the python files that you can modify live.
+This is where the Python files that you can modify live.
+Each one of these files should correspond to a different data source.

 1. **downloads.py** : gathers download statistics for github repositories.
 Currently configured for npm and ruby gems download data.
 2. **ghtorrent.py** : reads the ghtorrent database you installed.
 There are two functions at the top of this file that allow you to do counts on the GHTorrent Schema tables quickly using Python.